muzucode/NeuralNetwork-Test/README.md

 # NeuralNetwork-Test
-A simple TensorFlow.Keras-powered Neural Network model script that identifies handwritten numbers.
+A simple TensorFlow.Keras-powered neural network model that identifies handwritten numbers from the MNIST dataset.